sparshgarg23/Segmentation-using-FCN/README.md

 Note that due to unavailabilty of GPU full visualisation of the results couldn't be performed.
 Also we need the Kitti Road Dataset which can be found at this link http://www.cvlibs.net/download.php?file=data_road.zip then extract the dataset into the data folder.
+Team Member Contributions:
+My  contribution:Use VGG Layer and convert it into an Fully Convolutional Network Code for training and data processing was provided to us in class.